F-Aragon/WotlkCPKTools/README.md

 </div>

+## General Features
+* Supports multiple World of Warcraft expansions.
+(Select realmlist and WTF folder in More tab)

 ## Addons Manager
 * Add addons directly from GitHub.
 * Check and update all your addons with a single click.